visit-dav/visit/src/doc/cli_manual/functions.rst

   SetDefaultFileOpenOptions(pluginName, options) -> integer

-pluginName : type
+pluginName : string
     The name of a plugin.

-options : type
+options : dictionary
     A dictionary containing the new default options for that plugin.

 return type : integer